MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-maintain-affinity-between-a-group-of-subscriptions-and-the-mailbox-server.md

 ---
-title: "How to Maintain affinity between a group of subscriptions and the Mailbox server in Exchange"
+title: "Maintain affinity between a group of subscriptions and the Mailbox server in Exchange"

 manager: sethgros